aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 ## `createElement`

-`React.createElement` is sort of an equivelant to `document.createElement` in that it creates `nodes`.
+`React.createElement` is sort of an equivalent to `document.createElement` in that it creates `nodes`.
 Instead of `DOM` nodes, it creates `React` nodes.
 This is what the API looks like:

 ```javascript
 React.createElement(